 You could definitely use Ethereal White on the walls with oak cabinets.
 This color works great with all shades of wood.

-Sherwin Williams Ethereal White Color Palette
+Sherwin Williams Ethereal White in a Color Palette

 I used the clean soothing vibes of this home to inspire my Ethereal White color palette: